1. What exactly is the treatment process?

 - Interventions, such as those used in Theraplay(c), and Trust-based Relational Intervention(c), are taught and encouraged to help the child bond and feel safe in the presence of caregivers.

 - The child is supported to attach with parents and to develop a coherent narrative with his/her parents in order to make sense of the past, ground in present reality, and prepare for a future of attached, loving relationships.
-Dyadic Developmental Psychotherapy is used to create safety, attunement, family cohesion, and a lasting connection.
+Trust-based Relational Therapy is used to create safety, attunement, family cohesion, and a lasting connection.

 2. How much does it typically cost?